ajasibley/nexus/README.md

 To send peer to peer pub-sub messages NATS is an excellent tool.
 This will walk you through setting up a NATS server and client to publish and subscribe to messages and expose your server using ngrok.

-## Server Installation
+## Server Setup

-1. Download the NATS server from the [releases page](https://github.com/nats-io/nats-server/releases/) or follow the [installation instructions](https://docs.nats.io/running-a-nats-service/introduction/installation) provided in the official NATS documentation.

-2. Start the NATS server by running the following command:
+Start the NATS server by running the following command:

    ```
    nats-server
    ```

-## Client Installation (NATS CLI)

-1. Download the NATS CLI from the [releases page](https://github.com/nats-io/natscli/releases/) or follow the [CLI instructions](https://docs.nats.io/using-nats/nats-tools/nats_cli) provided in the official NATS documentation.

 ## Exposing NATS Server with ngrok